-1. acquires knowledge of the concepts, terms and procedures in the innovations, trends and approaches of teaching Botany.

-- Concepts, terms and procedures in the innovations, trends and approaches of teaching Botany. - maintaining suitable class room climate and effective communication for teaching Botany. - 3. applies the knowledge in actual classroom situations. develops skill in - · various activities pertaining to teaching and learning. - teaching Botany at higher secondary level. - preparing, and using the appropriate instructional materials in teaching Botany. - preparing Botany curriculum - 4. develops interest in knowing recent development in the innovations, trends and approaches of teaching Botany. - 5. develops scientific attitude towards teaching and learning. - 6. appreciates the contribution of the subject to the teaching and learning.
+- 1) acquires knowledge of the concepts, terms and procedures in the innovations, trends and approaches of teaching Botany. - 2) understands the - Concepts, terms and procedures in the innovations, trends and approaches of teaching Botany. - maintaining suitable class room climate and effective communication for teaching Botany. - applies the knowledge in actual classroom situations. - 3) develops skill in - various activities pertaining to teaching and learning. - teaching Botany at higher secondary level. - preparing, and using the appropriate instructional materials inteaching Botany. - preparing Botany curriculum - 4) develops interest in knowing recent development in the innovations, trends and approaches of teaching Botany. - 5) develops scientific attitude towards teaching and learning. - 6) appreciates the contribution of the subject to the teaching and learning.

-Unit-1: Botany Content
+Unit-I: Botany Content